 These Apple Crescent Dumplings are the perfect easy dessert for fall.
-You will love the combination of tart apples that are wrapped in crescent dough then baked in a buttery cinnamon sauce.
+You will love the combination of tart apples that are wrapped in crescent dough and then baked in a buttery cinnamon sauce with Sprite in it.
 The apples stay nice and firm for the perfect texture to this simple dessert.

 We really love these easy apple dumplings during the fall and winter.